bucs110fall2024/final-project-wapo-team/README.md

 6. Move the player to the exit of the maze and exit, while collecting as many flowers as possible
 7. Verify that the game ends and the score acheived is displayed along with the new high score Expected Outcome: The score and high score are displayed and change when necessary

-Test Case 9: Menu Navigation
-Description: Test the navigation through the main menu
-1. Start the game
-2. Navigate through the menu (start game, quit)
-3. Verify that each option is selectable and leads to the expected action Expected Outcome: The main menu allows the player to navigate through all the options and select them